hlnicholls/exploromics/README.md

 ## Introduction:

-Machine learning applied to genomic data can several pitfalls when the potentially biasing biological characteristics underlying the data have not been considered[1].
+Machine learning applied to genomic data can have several pitfalls when the potentially biasing biological characteristics underlying the data have not been considered[1].

 ```Exploromics``` aims to assess a gene-level multi-omic dataset, providing an analysis of the biological factors that may impact machine learning applications.